AIBiology/aibiology.github.io/jupyter_intro.md

 The dropdown menu allows you to select different resources, which are used in scheduling your job.
 [Remember](https://help.rc.ufl.edu/doc/New_user_training#Scheduling_a_Job) that the SLURM scheduler needs information about how many cores, how much memory, how many GPUs and how long you want the resources.

 For now, leave the "Teaching - 1 CPU core, 1GB RAM, 2h" selected and click Start.
 This submits a job to the scheduler, requesting those resources for 2 hours and launches the Jupyter server.
-While this normally only takes a few minutes, and you should get a window similar to the one below, which is annotated to show key portions of the interface.
+This normally only takes a few minutes, and you should get a window similar to the one below, which is annotated to show key portions of the interface.

 {% include image.html file='jupyter_lab_overview.png' alt="Annotated screenshot of JupyterLab interface" %}

 The first thing to note is that JupyterHub does not know about storage outside of your home directory.
 In order to navigate to different parts of the cluster, we need to add links to those other places.
-To do this, scroll down in the Laucher window shown above to the "Other" section and click the Terminal button: {% include inline_image.html file='terminal_button.png' alt="Screenshot of the terminal button in Jupyter Launcher" %}
+To do this, scroll down in the Launcher window shown above to the "Other" section and click the Terminal button: {% include inline_image.html file='terminal_button.png' alt="Screenshot of the terminal button in Jupyter Launcher" %}

 At the Bash prompt, type the command below to create a symbolic link (kind of like an alias on MacOS or shortcut on Windows) to the `/blue/zoo6927` folder in your home directory and name it `blue_zoo6927`. **Note:** everyone is in the *zoo6927* group whether they are undergraduates or graduates.